Gordon McLauchlan: Career

 After spending a year at Victoria University College, McLauchlan started his journalism career as a reporter on the Manawatu Evening Standard.
 He was the NZPA parliamentary reporter from 1952 to 1955, before moving to the Daily Telegraph in Napier.
 He was editor of the New Zealand Journal of Agriculture from 1965 to 1971, and the controller of public affairs at Air New Zealand between 1971 and 1973.
 In 1973, McLauchlan became a freelance journalist and writer, and from 2000 he was a full-time writer.
 He was a columnist for The New Zealand Herald newspaper between 1971 and 1975, and from 1990, and was foundation director and station manager of Radio Pacific.

-As a social historian and cultural critic, McLauchlan wrote many books.
-These included the best-selling The Passionless People, a social history of New Zealand, published in 1976, which spawned a two-part television documentary.
+As a social historian and cultural critic, McLauchlan wrote many books, including the best-selling The Passionless People, a social history of New Zealand, published in 1976, which spawned a two-part television documentary.
 Over 20 other books were to follow, as well as a play, The Last Days of Frank Sargeson.
 For 10 years, he was also editor-in-chief of the Bateman New Zealand Encyclopaedia, first published in 1984, and revised editions in 1987, 1991, and 1995.

 McLauchlan's writing led to a second career as a media commentator, presenting television and radio programmes.
 Between 1984 and 1988, he presented Weekend, a magazine programme on TVNZ, and later he was co-presenter of the TV3 news magazine programme, 5.30 Live, from 1993 to 1994.
 He made regular appearances on RNZ National's The Panel segment on weekday afternoons.
+He was a founding trustee of the Michael King Writers Centre.